Children's care system putting vulnerable teens at risk - report

 The system, initially designed to support young children, is now struggling to adapt to the needs of these older children, it says.

-Some vulnerable teenagers are moved away from the area they live in and to places with high levels of crime, according to the report, while criminal gangs have even been known to be tipped off from within local authorities when vulnerable teenagers are moved into unregulated accommodation.
+Some vulnerable teenagers are being moved away from the area they live in and to places with high levels of crime, according to the report, while criminal gangs have even been known to be tipped off from within local authorities when vulnerable teenagers are moved into unregulated accommodation.

 Ms Longfield said the social care system was frequently putting young people "in even greater danger".